RE/MAX Town Centre knows new construction

 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
 The same goes for amenities - ask for things appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 That can go the other way around, too.
 If upgrades are already in the plan, see if you can get the builder to omit them - you might be able to install them later yourself at a savings anyway.

-Just because a house is brand new, it can still have its share of flaws.
+Just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.